 Tip Number Four: Acknowledge the Victories [tweet this]

 It can often seem like we’re fighting a losing battle.
 For every person who “gets it” another handful seem to arise with hateful comebacks.
 It’s easy to get discouraged and give up entirely.
 Something I find essential and that I myself am not terribly good at, is being sure to acknowledge the victories we do have.
 This is why I started keeping all the testimonials and messages from people who have gone vegan from my videos.
 It’s important for us to see that change is happening, even if it’s not as quickly as we’d like.
 There are people listening and sometimes you don’t even now the seeds you may have planted.

-A great way to acknowledge the victories is to visit, or better yet volunteer, at a farm animal sanctuary.
+A great way to acknowledge the victories is to visit, or better yet volunteer, at a farmed animal sanctuary.
 Being around survivors of the animal products industry and seeing them living free is so heartwarming and always drives me to fight for those not so fortunate.
 Plus, lending your time to help at these organizations is in and of itself a form of activism.

 Tip Number Five: Take Care of Yourself

 Personally this is my least favorite tip and one that I honestly am not terribly skilled at.
 But, it is important for us to make sure we’re taking care of ourselves, otherwise we can’t be of any use to the animals.
 I’ve said this before in my video on whether medication is vegan, but it’s like what they tell you on an airplane: put your mask on first before helping others.
 Of course if you’re anything like me, you may try to just hold your breath and mask up the entire 747 before slapping on your own.